Audiology and Speech-Language Services in Bulgaria

 Bulgaria is located in the eastern portion of the Balkan Peninsula in southeastern Europe.
 It is one of the oldest states in Europe, founded in the 7th century.
 Bulgaria is part of the European Union and is a unique blend of Eastern and Western cultures, which can be seen through its cuisine, architecture, and religious heritage.

-Students will fly into the capital city of Sofia before traveling to the village of Stolat, at the foothills of the Balkan Mountains in northern central Bulgaria.
-Before departing for Greece, the group will spend the night in Sofia and go on a city tour.
-While in Greece, it is planned that the group will spend time in both Athens and on the island of Santorini.
+Students will fly into the capital city of Sofia and the group will have a few days of activities there before traveling to the village of Sennik, at the foothills of the Balkan Mountains in northern central Bulgaria.
+At the end of the program, the group will travel to Greece, where it is planned that the group will spend time in both Athens and on the island of Santorini.

 Three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
-Students will enroll in 3 credit hours of SPLH 452/752 Examining Global Perspectives in Speech-Language-Hearing.
-It is anticipated that the program will service children on the autism spectrum; therefore, SPLH 452 will count towards the Undergraduate Certificate in Learning and Communication in Children with Autism.
+Students will enroll in 3 credit hours of SPLH 352/752 Examining Global Perspectives in Speech-Language-Hearing.
+It is anticipated that the program will service children on the autism spectrum; therefore, SPLH 352 will count towards the Undergraduate Certificate in Learning and Communication in Children with Autism.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.